Vincent-Projects/MyOwnRoadmap/pages/backend/nodejs/README.md

 Javascript:
 - <a href="../../deeper-dive-master/javascript/lexical-structure">Lexical Structure</a>
-- Expressions
+- <a href="../../deeper-dive-master/javascript/expression-statement">Expressions</a>
-- Types
+- <a href="../../deeper-dive-master/javascript/Types">Types</a>
-- Variables
+- <a href="../../deeper-dive-master/javascript/variables">Variables</a>
-- Function
+- <a href="../../deeper-dive-master/javascript/function">Function</a>
-- this
+- <a href="../../deeper-dive-master/javascript/this">this</a>
-- Arrow Function
+- <a href="../../deeper-dive-master/es6/arrow-function">Arrow Function</a>
-- Loops
+- <a href="../../deeper-dive-master/javascript/loops">Loops</a>
-- Scope
+- <a href="../../deeper-dive-master/javascript/scope">Scope</a>
-- Arrays
+- <a href="../../deeper-dive-master/javascript/arrays">Arrays
-- Template literal
+- <a href="../../deeper-dive-master/es6/template-literal">Template literal
-- Semicolons
+- <a href="../../deeper-dive-master/javascript/lexical-structure">Semicolons
-- Strict Mode
+- <a href="../../deeper-dive-master/javascript/strict-mode">Strict Mode
-- ES6
+- <a href="../../deeper-dive-master/es6">ES6

 Concepts:
-- Asynchronous programming and callback
+- <a href="../../deeper-dive-master/javascript/asynchronous">Asynchronous programming and callback
-- Timers
+- <a href="../../deeper-dive-master/javascript/timers">Timers
-- Promises
+- <a href="../../deeper-dive-master/es6/promises">Promises
-- Async / Await
+- <a href="../../deeper-dive-master/es6/promises">Async / Await
-- Closures
+- <a href="../../deeper-dive-master/javascript/closures">Closures
-- The Event Loop
+- <a href="../../deeper-dive-master/javascript/event-loop">The Event Loop